Where is Paul McGrath now?

 After a long, illustrious career mostly with Manchester United and Aston Villa, Paul McGrath retired in 1998 at the age of 39 and settled in County Wexford, Ireland.

-When McGrath moved from Manchester United to Aston Villa in 1989 at the age of 30 he produced some of the best football of his career despite suffering from recurrent knee injuries.
+When McGrath moved from Old Trafford to Villa Park in 1989 at the age of 30 he produced some of the best football of his career despite suffering from recurrent knee injuries.

 During his time at Villa Park, McGrath helped the Midlands side to a second place finish in the 1993-94 Premier League and he was also an integral part of the team which won the League Cup in 1994 and 1996.